addhyanmalhotra/kernal-cheat-sheet/README.md

  9. select your desired kernel

 ## Building Linux Kernel
+ This method has been adapted from [kernel compile notes](https://askubuntu.com/questions/718381/how-to-compile-and-install-custom-mainline-kernel/718662#718662) with few aditions based on personal experience
  1. Download desired kernel from https://kernel.org as tar
  2. Unpack the tar ball
     ```bash